gregburek/terraform-aws-cloudtrail/README.md

 # AWS CloudTrail Terraform module with CloudWatch Alarms

-This module will create a CloudTrail which is configured to send logs to a CloudWatch Log Group.
+This module will create a CloudTrail which is configured with an S3 bucket and to send logs to a CloudWatch Log Group.

-Additionally 11 CloudWatch alarms are created with alarm notifications sent to an SNS Topic.
+Additionally, 11 CloudWatch alarms are created with alarm notifications sent to a created SNS Topic.

 **Remember to subscribe to the SNS Topic**

+## Module Input Variables

+* `cloudtrail_name` - Specifies the name of the trail
+* `cloudwatch_log_group` - The name of the log group
+* `sns_topic` - The friendly name for the SNS topic
+* `bucket_name` - The name of the bucket

 ## Usage